-Subsection (5) requires agencies to file guidance documents with the publisher.
-Section

-310(e) requires that agencies publish all current guidance documents.
-In states where the publisher has the sole responsibility for publishing agency rules and other documents, including guidance documents, an agency may satisfy the publication requirement by filing the guidance document with the publisher under subsection (5).
-Subsection (6) requires the publisher to maintain the official version of the index and rules compilation.
-The publisher is the repository of the official language of the rules.
-If questions arise about authentication of agency rules, the publisher is the source for the official version of the rule in question.

-SECTION 203.
-DECLARATORY ORDER.

-- (a) Any interested person may petition an agency for a declaratory order that interprets or applies the statute administered by the agency or states whether or in what manner a rule, guidance document, or order issued by the agency applies to the petitioner. - (b) Each agency shall adopt rules prescribing the form of a petition for purposes of subsection (a) and the procedure for its submission, consideration, and prompt disposition.
-The provisions of this [act] for formal, informal, or other applicable hearing procedure do not apply to an agency proceeding for a declaratory order, except to the extent provided in this [article] or to the extent the agency provides by rule or order. - (c) Not later than 60 days [or at the next regularly scheduled meeting of the agency] after receipt of a petition pursuant to subsection (a), an agency shall issue a declaratory order in response to the petition, decline to issue a declaratory order, or schedule the matter for further consideration.
-[If the agency fails to act within the applicable time deadline, the agency is deemed to have declined to issue a declaratory order.] - (d) If an agency declines to issue a declaratory order as requested under subsection (a), it shall promptly notify the petitioner in a record of its decision.
-The decision shall be in a record and shall and include a brief statement of the reasons for declining.
-An agency decision to decline to issue a declaratory order is subject to judicial review for abuse of discretion. - (e) If an agency issues a declaratory order, the order must contain the names of all parties
+1 or applies the statute administered by the agency or states whether or in what manner a rule, 2 guidance document, or order issued by the agency applies to the petitioner.

+(b) Each agency shall adopt rules prescribing the form of a petition for purposes of 4 subsection (a) and the procedure for its submission, consideration, and prompt disposition.
+The 5 provisions of this [act] for formal, informal, or other applicable hearing procedure do not apply 6 to an agency proceeding for a declaratory order, except to the extent provided in this [article] or 7 to the extent the agency provides by rule or order.

+8 (c) Not later than 60 days [or at the next regularly scheduled meeting of the agency] after 9 receipt of a petition pursuant to subsection (a), an agency shall issue a declaratory order in 10 response to the petition, decline to issue a declaratory order, or schedule the matter for further 11 consideration.
+[If the agency fails to act within the applicable time deadline, the agency is 12 deemed to have declined to issue a declaratory order.]

+13 (d) If an agency declines to issue a declaratory order as requested under subsection (a), it 14 shall promptly notify the petitioner of its decision.
+The decision shall be in a record and shall 15 include a brief statement of the reasons for declining.
+An agency decision to decline to issue a 16 declaratory order is subject to judicial review for abuse of discretion.

-- 1 to the proceeding, the facts on which it is based, and the reasons for the agency's conclusion.
-If - 2 an agency is authorized not to disclose certain information in its records in order to protect - 3 confidentiality, the agency may redact confidential information in the declaratory order.
-A - 4 declaratory order has the same status and binding effect as an order issued in an adjudication, - 5 and is subject to judicial review under Section 501. - 6 (f) An agency shall publish each currently effective declaratory order. - 7 (g) An agency shall maintain an index of all of its currently effective declaratory orders, - 8 file the index with the [publisher] [annually], make the index readily available for public - 9 inspection, and make available for public inspection and, at a reasonable cost, copying of the full - text of all declaratory orders to the extent inspection is permitted by law other than this [act].
+17 (e) If an agency issues a declaratory order, the order must contain the names of all parties 18 to the proceeding, the facts on which it is based, and the reasons for the agency's conclusion.
+If 19 an agency is authorized not to disclose certain information in its records in order to protect confidentiality, the agency may redact confidential information in the declaratory order.
+A 20 21 declaratory order has the same status and binding effect as an order issued in an adjudication, 22 and is subject to judicial review under Section 501.

+(f) An agency shall publish each currently effective declaratory order.

+(g) An agency shall maintain an index of all of its currently effective declaratory orders, text of all declaratory orders to the extent inspection is permitted by law other than this [act].